Policies and Procedures

 General information about participation

-- A parent from each participating family must serve in the co-op all hours.
+During Plan A "normal" co-op, a parent from each participating family must serve in the co-op all hours.
 The parent’s giftings and input are considered when placing him or her on the schedule.
+However, under Plan B, there are significant changes:

 Co-op participants communicate primarily three ways: Emails on the CHEC Groups loop, Classroom Connections on the website, and an emergency text group.
 Each new participant receives an invitation to the Group loop which they must respond to.
 Information on Classroom Connections is open to the public and arranged by age and course of study.
 If there is a problem or concern regarding the Group loop or website, contact the internet technology coordinator (see last page for names of coordinators).
 To join the text group, participants need a code.
 Instructions are given at orientation and/or directly from the co-op director.
 Families without text messaging options should find another family to alert them when time-sensitive announcements are communicated (such as cancellations, delayed starts, etc.).

-- Juniors and seniors may have partial days at co-op.
-Because many begin to use NTCC for dual credit, they may not need all the offerings at co-op.
+Juniors and seniors may have partial days at co-op.
 They can take what they need and leave when they do not have class, keeping in mind that students who leave campus must have expressed permission from a parent.
-Parents with only juniors and/or seniors at co-op serve only the hours their students are at co-op.

 The Parking Lot